-- What data analysis and/or visualization techniques will be used?
+- Data analysis and/or visualization techniques that will be employed

-- What dataset(s) from the SECOORA Data Catalog will be utilized?
-Will other data be utilized?
+- Dataset(s) from the SECOORA Data Catalog that will be used

-- Appendix 1: Gant Chart or something similar that outlines the objectives you need to meet to complete your project by the December 31, 2017 deadline.
+- Appendix 1: Gantt Chart or something similar that outlines the objectives you need to meet to complete your project by the December 31, 2018 deadline.
 (1 page maximum)